uv-software/KvaserCAN-Wrapper/README.md

 ## KvaserCAN-Wrapper

 This repo contains the source code for a CAN API V3 compatible wrapper library under Windows for CAN Interfaces from Kvaser AB, Sweden.
-The wrapper library is build upon the Kvaser CANlib SDK.
+The wrapper library is build upon Kvaser´s CANlib SDK.

 ### CAN Interface API, Version 3